mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## What is a **policy**? <a name="policy"/>

 Put simply, a policy is a function which makes a decision to take an action ($a$) given some context (or state $x$).
-Often in literature, a policy is written as something like:
+Often a policy is written as something like:

 $$
 \pi(x) \rightarrow a